 The first thing I look at is simply grasping the 1st toe with one hand to lift the foot off the table.
 My proximal hand can stabilize the distal femur.
 This is a quick and dirty assessment but I always recommend quantifying the available range of motion.

-To accurately measure knee extension range of motion, you will need to use a towel roll of various height to assure the knee is fully hyperextended before taking a goniometric measurement.
+To accurately measure knee extension range of motion, you will need to use a towel roll of various heights to assure the knee is fully hyperextended before taking a goniometric measurement.

 These assessments will help guide our manual therapy approach to restoring normal arthrokinematics and range of motion of the knee.